-A PDF library plugin for WordPress brings all PDF files onto a single page, formatted in a user-friendly table.
+A PDF library plugin for WordPress brings all PDF files onto a single page, formatted in a user-friendly table or tiled grid layout.
 They're listed on the front end of your WordPress website, so anyone can view them.
 (Unless you choose to restrict them to specific people - more on this later.)

 In addition, a WordPress PDF library is a cost-effective, straightforward way to provide access to vital documents.
 You can save hundreds of forms, resource guides and other PDF files to one central point and all files can be accessed live through the site or downloaded to be used later.

 For companies that need to provide information, a public-facing resource library allows for extensive amounts of knowledge to be distributed without taking up huge amounts of space on your web server.
 For internal business use, PDF document libraries are the ideal way to disseminate information between employees, including forms for employees and links to policy documents.

 How to create a PDF library in WordPress

 For full step-by-step instructions, watch the video or see our full tutorial on how to create a WordPress document library.
 Keep reading for written instructions on building a PDF library.
 For even more in-depth guidance, you can also sign up for our free online course: